mrozowjj/reading-notes/code102/read03.md

-# Reading Assigned 3 Notes
+# Reading Assignment 3 Notes

 1. What is Version Control? - Version Control is a way to track changes made to a software repository.
 2. What is cloning in Git?
 Cloning is a tool used to build a local copy of your coding project/repository on your computer locally.